ShaRP: Explaining Rankings and Preferences with Shapley Values: Additional Details on Method Comparisons

-Intuitively, we would expect items that are both similar in terms of their features and ranked near each other to have similar explanations.
-In other words, we would expect all points to be on or near the diagonal line $y=x$, with the hue getting darker as we move away from the origin.
-However, this is rarely the case in practice.
-For example, if one feature is far more important than the rest, then proximity in the Euclidean space of features will not be strongly correlated with explanation similarity.
+Unlike Fig.~\ref{fig:sensitivity-CSRank}, we now expect to see items that are both similar in terms of their features and \textit{scored} near each other to have similar explanations.
+We would still expect all points to be on or near the diagonal line $y=x$, with the hue getting darker as we move away from the origin, \textit{if their explanations successfully explain the score}.

-Another example where this intuition does not hold is when two items that look very different in the feature space receive very similar outcomes.
-In both cases, we would like the explanations to be able to show this.
-Indeed, we should desire different explanations for items ranked close by, when their features are different.
-And we never want any explanations of items that are far from each other in the ranking to be very similar.
-This means that we want the plot to fill the space under the $y=x$ line and have a hue that gets darker as we move further from the origin.